andrewbraxton/Yahtzee-Desktop/DEVELOPMENT.md

     * Decided to have ofApp handle all GUI elements so I moved die image handling to ofApp instead of Die class
     * Began working on adding the scoring categories to the GUI, ended up having to sketch my interface on paper to figure out how to best position things on the screen
     * Got scoring categories to show up but the entire window seems to have an issue with padding
+        * Padding factor I added to compensate not working
+    * Hitboxes for the scoring categories are wonky